 A time to cast away stones, a time to gather stones together”

-My professional life has provided the great privilege of working with clients throughout various seasons of life, and downsizing is inevitable for most.
+Just like every season in life, downsizing is inevitable for most.
 Like every chore, some enjoy the process, while for others it is more difficult.
 The intimidating task of parting with things that connect to those you love and have accumulated in your home over the decades is difficult.

 It seems wise to understand there are many going through these sometimes-difficult transitions and that seeking help and assistance makes good sense for many of us.